This section will feature info on the latest Ubuntu and Debian Linux Distributions.

 Do the previous in a /tmp directory and then cp the file libflashplayer.so which will be at the top level to the .mozilla/plugins directory as in:

 Note, you have to click on the upper left hand corner icon in Xubuntu 14.04 to get to the applications menus for running programs.
 You can then drag them on to the menu bar on the left column.

 In order to be able to view commercial videos please click this link.
 Note if you want to use an external video, just follow the standard procedure.
 Click on Display under Preferences.
 Do not check the mirror and choose your appropriate resolution for your external monitor.
 Note, the ASUS card can not do more than 1024 X 768 so I stuck with this resolution.

-Linux Mint, like Pear Linux is based on Ubuntu which is based on Debian.
-You have to be careful with all the newer Ubuntu based distro's, because they like to install the boot loader without asking your permission first.
+Linux Mint is based on Ubuntu which is based on Debian.
+I love it and so do former windows users especially the cinnamon flavor desk top.
+Get it here please.
+Note, be careful with all the newer Ubuntu based distro's, because they like to install the boot loader without asking your permission first.
 They do this using grub2 the newer version of grub which will overwrite the nice easy to use grub with the old menu.lst file.
 You can not directly modify the grub.cfg file grub2 uses, as you can the menu.lst file.
 Also grub2 can sometimes put your video card in a funny mode.
 My solution to this was to reinstall Open_suse_12.1 which uses menu.lst.
 Please see for more info.